kaufguy/AnyLogger/README.md

 Formatter is a simple function that recieves a string message and data object as input.
 It returns a formatted string message that will be used as an input message to the handlers(#handlers).
 All non collected messages are routed through the formatter.
 AnyLogger comes with a default formatter that can be disabled with 'useFormatter' configuration.

 ## Handlers
 Handlers are objects which provides a 'write' function that receives a string message, log level and data(#parameters-3).
 According to configuration, log messages are routed through the handlers so they can do some logging work with them.
-Handlers can provide their own API that would be available when retriving their instance through getHandlerByType (#getHandlerByType).
+Handlers can provide their own API that would be available when retriving their instance through getHandlerByType (#anyloggergethandlerbytypetype).
 AnyLogger comes with one default 'console' handler and AnyLoggerMax also comes with 'html' and 'service' handlers.
+You can provide your own custom handler and set it with addHandler(#anyloggeraddHandler).

 ## API
 ### AnyLogger.create(settingsObj)